JerMakesStuff/Dusk/README.md

 * Abstracts away some of the boiler plate initialization and gameloop stuff.
 * Virtual Resolutions
 * Delayed procedure calls
-* ECS (WIP)

 ## Roadmap

 In no particular order here are some things I want to add.

 * Some build in post processing with the option for custom stuff.
 IE. Scanlines
-* Some prebuilt Components and Systems for doing standard stuff like drawing sprites.
-* Scripting via lua
+* Scripting via lua for states
 * Build in settings saving and loading for graphics and sound options

 ## Build the demo